Casino Games: 5 Best Practices for Your UA Strategy

-By 2017, social casino games are expected to generate $4.4 billion with a an engaged and big spender audience (read more in our Casino Power Up Report here).
+By 2017, social casino games are expected to generate $4.4 billion with an engaged and big spending audience (read more in our Casino Power Up Report here).
 In fact, the casino game genre is the top advertising genre on the Chartboost network.
 I’ve worked with some of the top casino game advertisers in the US and have learned a few key best practices to help best optimize your ad campaigns to acquire the highest quality players.
 Read on to learn how to acquire these quality player for your casino games.

 Target by app categories

 In the Chartboost dashboard you’ll see an option to target based on app category when setting up your campaign.
 This is a great way to directly target other casino players in the Chartboost network just by selecting the ‘casino’ category.
 If you’d like to see a little more increase on your ROI, go a little deeper and target slots specifically.

 Want more volume?
 Including the target ‘Card and dice’ which is a category that you may not think about as a close option to casino but the player interests are very similar.

 Making a direct deal is another great way to target high performing publishers in the casino genre.
 It’s easy to do from your Chartboost dashboard and gives you total control on what games you’d like to work with.